LogoLogo

 lowQualityDocumentMessage

-Shown on capture failure.
+Shown on capture failure due to quality.

 sensorLuminosityMessage